 The router:

-- Parses the application's routing configuration file: appinfo/routes.php. - Inspects the request's method and URL - Retrieves the handling controller from the DI container. - Passes control to the dispatcher
+- Parses the application's routing configuration file: appinfo/routes.php. - Inspects the request's method and URL - Retrieves the handling controller from the DI container. - Passes control to the dispatcher the controller which handles the route

 The dispatcher: